Usage#

 Rewriting existing manifests#

-Sometimes it can be useful to rewrite the contents of an already-generated manifest or virtual dataset.
+Sometimes it can be useful to rewrite the contents of an already-generated in-memory manifest or virtual dataset.

 Rewriting file paths#